Can You Use Regular Spools Of Thread On A Serger

 Step 3: Lower The Knife And Release The Presser Foot

-You need to be careful when you put back the presser foot onto the serger.
-Otherwise, the thread will get stuck on the clamp of the presser foot.
+I learned quickly to be cautious when re-engaging the presser foot on the serger.
+If not done carefully, the thread could easily get caught on the clamp of the presser foot, causing unnecessary frustration.

 Step 4: Lift The Needles To Its Highest Position

-Some sergers out there have a feature, which raises the needles to their highest point.
-You find a needle position window right within the serger or overlock sewing machine itself.
+My serger has this handy feature where the needles can be raised to their highest point.
+There’s a needle position window right on the machine itself.

-You must constantly move the wheel until the red line matches perfectly with the arrow located on the needle position window.
+When I’m setting it up, I keep turning the wheel until the red line aligns just right with the arrow on that window.

 Step 5: Pull The Retractable Thread Stand Completely